vishan01/Qinzen/README.md

 -   **Sprites**: The [`sprite.js`](sprite.js) file contains the `Sprite` class, which is used to load and draw images.
 The player's animations are implemented using sprite sheets located in the `img/Samurai/` directory.

 ## Website
-[vishan.me](https://vishan.me/Qinzen)
+visit the link given below to view my portfolio as well as the game [vishan.me](https://vishan.me/Qinzen)

 ## Assets